 What’s happening now?

+We’ve started adding water to the new river.
 After the cut-off walls were complete, crews excavated the river valley itself.
 They dug as deep as six metres down in some places to create a renaturalized mouth for the Don River.
-Most of the river valley has been excavated, and now we’re working on installing what will become the bottom of the river and river banks.
-We’re also adding plants and working on new infrastructure like roads.
+We installed the bottom of the river and river banks using natural materials.
+We added plants and habitats for fish, birds and other animals.